Stephen Spender Prize

 We also welcome translations of poems in British Sign Language.
 A BSL video of the original poem can be submitted, although the translation itself should still be in written form.

-See our resources hub for suggested poems, videos and more, our YouTube channel for mini masterclasses and testimonials.
+See our resources hub for suggested poems, videos and more, and our YouTube channel for mini masterclasses and videos by previous winners.
 Here you can download a PowerPoint to introduce MFL learners to poetry translation and the Stephen Spender Prize: Introduction to translating poetry

 Daljit Nagra is an award-winning poet, and a lecturer in Creative Writing at Brunel University, London.
 He has published four poetry collections with Faber & Faber.
 He has won the Forward Prize for Best Individual Poem and Best First Collection, the South Bank Show Decibel Award and the Cholmondeley Award.
 He is the inaugural Poet-in-Residence for Radio 4 & 4 Extra, and presents a weekly programme, Poetry Extra, on Radio 4 Extra.
 He is a Fellow of the Royal Society of Literature and was elected to its Council, and is a trustee of the Arvon Trust.
 He has judged many prizes including the Samuel Johnson Prize, the T. S. Eliot Prize, the Costa Prize, the David Cohen Prize and the National Poetry Competition.